 - Switch its status from DHCP to Static

 - Scroll down towards the fields labeled as DNS 1 and DNS

 - Hit the Join button when you’re done

 Perform a factory data reset

-If the previous solutions don’t work then you need to do a factory reset.
-This should be your last resort.
+If the previous solutions don’t work, then you need to do a factory reset.
+It should be your last resort.
 Ensure that you back up important data because they can be lost after a factory data reset.

 - Press and hold “Volume Down” and “Power“.